Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 If you're an AI Unlimited administrator, go to the **Profile** page to copy your API Key.
 If you've enabled TLS, select **Restart** to restart the service and apply the changes.

-Now you can start using AI Unlimited to [explore and analyze data](/docs/explore-and-analyze-data).

 ## What's next